Schubert puzzles and integrability I: invariant trilinear forms: The general construction

-One benefit of working equivariantly is that we can replace equation \eqref{eq:LRT} with its restriction to $T$-fixed points, as this operation is well-known to be injective.
-The equation becomes a {\em list} of equations between elements of the base ring $K_T$, one for each $T$-fixed point $\sigma$:
+One benefit of working equivariantly is that we can replace equation \eqref{eq:LRT} with its restriction to $T$-fixed points, as this restriction operation is well-known to be injective.
+(This goes back to Segal's thesis \cite[proposition 2.1]{Segal}, which computes the kernel of any such map to be the $K_T$-torsion; since $K_T(P_-\dom G)$ is a free $K_T$-module there is no torsion).
+The equation becomes a {\em list}\/ of equations between elements of the base ring $K_T$, one for each $T$-fixed point $\sigma$:

 These restrictions $S^\pi|_\sigma$ themselves have interpretations as state sums, much like puzzles, and in \S \ref{ssec:mainthms} it is this equation \eqref{eq:LRTrestricted} we will find most amenable to the framework of quantum integrable systems.